Vadakkunnathan Temple: Adi Shankara

-A rare picture of main entrance of Vadakkunnathan Temple taken in 1913 seen from Swaraj Round from Illustrated Guide to the South Indian Railway, printed by Hoe and Coat the 'Premier Press'.
+A rare picture of main entrance of Vadakkumnathan Temple taken in 1913 seen from Swaraj Round from Illustrated Guide to the South Indian Railway, printed by Hoe and Coat the 'Premier Press'.

 Invasion of Tipu Sultan

 During the invasion of Tipu Sultan, the temple was not attacked by Tipu's Army.
 Even though Tipu Sultan destroyed many temples in Thrissur district at that time, he never touched Vadakkumnathan Temple.
 According to historical accounts, when Tipu Sultan was marching towards the Travancore lines, known locally as Nedumkotta, he had a short stay at Thrissur city from 14 to 29 December 1789.
 In order to feed his Army, he had borrowed cooking vessels from Vadakkumnathan Temple.
 Before leaving Thrissur city, he not only returned the vessels, but presented the temple with a large bronze lamp.

 Zamorin of Calicut

 During 1750 to 1762, the temple affairs were conducted by Zamorin of Calicut who attacked Thrissur and took control of the temple and the city.
 In 1762 with the help of Kingdom of Travancore, Maharaja of Cochin regained control over Thrissur and the temple.